 As we move forward in this project we will keep you updated on the progress being made, and we’ll be looking forward to your feedback as we start to share our work with the community.

 If you read through the whole post you’ll understand that we are basing this plugin on your feedback.
 Just using our intuition to develop a new bookings plugin would be a big mistake.
 We are always ready to adapt, so your thoughts won’t go unnoticed.

 We want to hear from you at every stage of the process, so don’t be shy.
-You’re all welcome to leave comments below, or contact us directly, or contact the EDD team, or even try out the demo site for the current version of EDD Bookings.
+You’re all welcome to leave comments below, or contact us directly, or even try out the demo site for the current version of EDD Bookings.

 We look forward to hearing your thoughts on our approach!

 An Update On This Project